Irene Clouthier

 Irene Clouthier Carrillo (born 1974) is a multi-disciplinary artist born in Culiacán, Sinaloa, Mexico, who has lived and worked in the Washington DC metro area since 2000.
 Her artistic practice centers on themes of childhood nostalgia and the idealization of early memories, incorporating imagery, objects, and materials drawn from childhood games and toys.
 Some of her early works in the U.S. addressed the visual disparity of the landscapes in the U.S. versus her native country.
 Several of her recent works have also explored social and humanitarian concerns.

 Though primarily an independent artist, Clouthier has also contributed to various art collectives.
-She is currently collaborating with the Icebox Collective on the Nomadic House Project and previously participated with Exotico Noreste Collective and the Floating Lab Collective.
+She is currently collaborating with the Icebox Collective on the Nomadic House Project and previously participated with Exotico Noreste Collective and the Floating Art Collective.

 Irene is both a visual artist and a curator.
 She has curated shows at museums, art centers, art fairs, non-profit spaces, and commercial galleries in the US and in Mexico.

 Education and career

 Raised in Culiacán, Sinaloa, Mexico, Irene left home in her teens to study at the Monterrey Institute of Technology and Higher Education.
-She volunteered in 1995 at the newly opened Sinaloa Museum of Art which led her to a position at Drexel Galeria in Monterrey, where she began meeting established Mexican artists like Perla Krauze, Gerardo Azcúnaga and Armando Romero while learning more about the business side of art.
+She grew up in a city with no museums therefore when the Sinaloa Museum of Art (MASIN)opened in 1995, she volunteered over the summer very exited to be part of that big change in Culiacán at the newly opened Sinaloa Museum of Art.
+Later during her college years she got a position at Drexel Galería in Monterrey where she began meeting established Mexican artists like Perla Krauze, Gerardo Azcúnaga and Armando Romero while learning more about the business side of art, and was allowed to begin curating, coordinating exhibitions and do exhibition design.

-Following her time in Monterrey, Clouthier completed preparatory classes in France and her undergraduate work in Mexico at the University of Monterrey where she studied under artists Jorge Elizondo and Aldo Chaparro.
-Around this time, Clouthier was allowed to work at Aldo Chaparro studio in Monterrey.
-Three and a half years after completing her undergraduate degree and working in the art field, she moved to the U.S. where she pursued graduate studies and began showing professionally with the Marina Kessler Gallery and later with the Lowenstein Gallery.
+Following her time in Monterrey, when she finished high school, Clouthier completed preparatory classes in France and her undergraduate work in Mexico at the University of Monterrey where she studied under artists Jorge Elizondo and Aldo Chaparro.
+When she graduated she was hired by her alma mater Universidad de Monterrey to teach, at the same time her colleague and co-worker Aldo Chaparro allowed her to used and worked in his studio in Monterrey.
+Three and a half years after completing her undergraduate degree and working in the art field, she moved to the U.S. where she pursued graduate studies and began showing with the Marina Kessler Gallery and later with Lowenstein Gallery.

-Clouthier's first solo show was at the Antonio Lopez Saenz Gallery, Culiacan (1998) in Mexico followed by her first U.S. solo show at the Mackey Gallery (Formerly 527) in Houston, Texas (2000).
+Clouthier's first solo show was at the Antonio Lopez Saenz Gallery (now GAALS), Culiacan (1998) in Mexico followed by her first U.S. solo show at the Apama Strickland Gallery (Formerly 527) in Houston, Texas (2000).
 She has since had several solo shows internationally, including in Spain, Cuba, U.S. and Mexico, as well as over 200 group shows across the globe in 15 countries.
 Clouthier's work was chosen for 15 international biennials including the Valencia Biennial Ciutat Vella 2021 where she received an honorary mention.